 We chose the recently revived rice “Soubei Wase” for the first NEHAN series to further add to the unique proposition of this sake.
 This sake has a gentle and delicate aroma - like a flower - and a soft sweetness.
 Soubei Wase does not have the ‘flashiness’ of more recently developed sake rice; rather, it gives you a sense of refined rustic beauty.
 I believe the charm and taste this historic sake rice provides will deepen and mature over time, and thus it is excellent for aging.
 We hope you enjoy this sake imagining how the taste may have changed with maturation, what it was like freshly brewed and how it will be in years to come.

 English name: EIGHTEEN

 A Junmai Daiginjo that with its rice-polishing ratio is the pinnacle of sake.
 Made with rice that has been polished down to 18%, it takes extravagance to the extreme.
 Additionally, we bottled only the best part of the sake pressing nakadori (middle- cut) to give it a fragrant and clean flavour.
 It takes pride of place in the "TATENOKAWA" line-up as the jewel in the crown of sake.

 KYURYU Limited Quantity

 English name: 3 PEAKS

-33 is made with Dewasansan rice grown by our very own rice research institute that has been polished in house to 33% to extract all its potential.
+3PEAKS is made with Dewasansan rice grown local.
 With a gentle yet rich aroma of ripened fruits, the essence of every single flavour umami, dry, sweet and sour, spreads out leaving behind a lovely aftertaste.